 You can switch P25Reflector servers with your radio by calling the desired server's ID with a private call.
-If the Allow server change with group calls option is enabled (it is enabled by default), then starting a group call to the desired talkgroup's ID performs a server switch.

 The P25Reflector connector is an P25 connector, but it supports C4FM cross modem mode.
 Make sure you use VW (Voice Wide) mode on your C4FM radio, otherwise your calls sent to the server will be silent.